Top 10 malware cleaners for Mac in 2025: expert-tested & ranked

 Is free antivirus enough?

 It all depends.
-Free malware tools offer basic protection, so it may be enough for casual home use, but it leaves you vulnerable to more sophisticated threats and newer malware.
+Free antimalware tools offer basic protection, so it may be enough for casual home use, but it leaves you vulnerable to more sophisticated threats and newer malware.
+Also, note that some apps are antiviruses, meaning that they protect from viruses only, while other applications can detect all kinds of malware — they are known as antimalware software.

 How often should I scan for malware?